PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 </TabItem>
 </Tabs>

 ### Step 11.
-Get Security Profile Grop ID
+Get Security Profile Group ID

-In order to apply the secruity profile group to the security policy, we will need to find out the object ID of the secruity profile group first.
+In order to apply the security profile group to the security policy, we will need to find out the object ID of the security profile group first.
 In the example, we will parse the first object ID from the response.

 API syntax for the step: